 New York may be the city that never sleeps but we believe Singapore comes pretty close.
 Our home is a great city for night owls and insomniacs.
 For starters, we have one of the lowest crime rates in the world, which makes late-night walks totally safe.
-We might take it for granted sometimes but it’s awesome that many shopping malls open till 10pm and we can all name at least one 24-hour eatery in our ‘hood.
-To boot, there’s also a plethora of fun things to do at night while most of Singapore snoozes.
+We might take it for granted sometimes but it’s awesome that many shopping malls open till 10pm (and we can all name at least one 24-hour eatery in our ‘hood).
+There’s also a plethora of fun things to do at night while most of Singapore snoozes.
 Bookmark this nifty list for an awesome night jaunt around our Lion City!

 Best things to do in Singapore at night

 1. Shoot some pins and bowl a strike

 Professional or not, bowling is a fun activity for all age groups – even better if you’d rather skip a noisy, crowded club for a low-key alternative.
 But don’t expect things to be chill though.
 The game can get pretty competitive.
 Many locations such as Orchid Bowl, Planet Bowl, K Bowling Club and SuperBowl are open till late!

 2. Feel like a kid again at the arcade

 Get into the competitive spirit and win big (we’re talking buckets of tickets) at old school arcades.
 Cow Play Cow Moo at Suntec City stays open till 1am and has claw machines with adorable plushies and games you’ll find at a carnival.
 No doubt, you can expect oodles of fun times right here.